Haveli: Characteristics

+Architecture

+Courtyards are a common feature of traditional houses found on the Indian subcontinent, with early examples dating back to the Neolithic period, whether mansions or farmhouses.
+However, the architecture of these structures was very different from the traditional havelis developed under Muslim rule, which blended local and Islamic traditions.
+Traditional homes on the Indian subcontinent are built around a courtyard, and all family activities revolved around this chowk or courtyard.
+Additionally, the courtyard serves as a lightwell and helps ventilate the house in the hot and dry climates of the region.

 All these elements join to form an enclosure and give the chowk a composed, secured feel.
 The architectural form of havelis has evolved in response to the climate, lifestyle, and availability of material.
 In hot climates where cooling is a necessity, buildings with internal courtyards for airflow and cooling were considered the most appropriate; in rainy places the houses were built to be kept dry from humid air.
 It provided shade while also allowing light inside.
 The arcade along the court, or the high wall around it, kept the interiors cool.

 Many of the havelis of India and Pakistan were influenced by Rajasthani architecture.
 They usually contain a courtyard, often with a fountain in the center.
 The old cities of Agra, Lucknow, Jaisalmer and Delhi in India and Lahore, Multan, Peshawar, Hyderabad in Pakistan have many fine examples of Rajasthani-style havelis.
-Havelis in Nepal were built in the Newari architectural style; houses in old markets and bazaars in Kathmandu, Kritipur, Bhakthapur and Patan are built in this style.